tebl/C64-PlayOnTape/PlayOnTape Module/README.md

 The Arduino Nano is attached to the board using standard male pin-headers, these need to be soldered in somewhat straight - or - you may encounter soldering in the Arduino itself.
 The pin headers on the far-right have also been added, these are used to connect the signals required by the faceplate.

+**NB!** If you have a relatively high expectation in regards to the quality of your components, then there is the option of constructing a device that is slightly thinner.
+The process is simply to install 8mm hex standoffs, trimming the tops of the Arduino pins, then soldering the longer variety of the pin headers for the right-most pins directly to the faceplate instead of making it detachable (you may need to use longer pin headers or a small section of ribbon cable).
+Understandably enough, you'd hold off on doing this until every other component has been fitted.

 ![Build 008](https://github.com/tebl/C64-PlayOnTape/raw/main/gallery/build_module_008.jpg)

 The Arduino is then inserted onto the pins, then soldered into place though experience should tell us that we should at least test the device before soldering it onto a board - an easy enough test is to simply check that we are able to compile and upload a *blink*-sketch to it beforehand.
 The remaining ICs are then inserted into the sockets, ensuring that the indent, or dot in the case of the 4N35, is matched up with the indent found on the sockets.